ggokul001/dsa-solving/Arrays/Tow_pointer/Tow_pointer_medium/partition_array_pivot.md

-# 🔄 Partition Array According to Given Pivot
+#Partition Array According to Given Pivot

-## 📌 Problem Statement
+##Problem Statement

 Given an integer array `nums` and an integer `pivot`, rearrange the array such that: